 One can dope the semiconductors in two ways –

-- with Trivalent impure atoms to get p type of semiconductor
+- Doping with Trivalent impure atoms to get p-type semiconductors.

-- with pentavalent impure atoms to get n type of semiconductor
+- Doping with pentavalent impure atoms to get n-type of semiconductors.

 If we dope with trivalent impure atoms (like B, Al) in a semiconductor then the semiconductor becomes a p-type semiconductor.
 On the other hand, we will get an n-type semiconductor after mixing pentavalent atoms like As, P, etc. with it.

-Why do we need the doping in semiconductor materials?
+Why do we need doping in semiconductor materials?

 The Conductivity of semiconductors is very poor at room temperature.
-To get a significant amount of conductivity we need to increase the temperature of the semiconductor to a high value.
-But it is practically impossible to use the semiconductor devices at a very high temperatures above 50 degree centigrade.
-Now, doping can increase the conductivity of semiconductors by a significant amount even at room temperature.
-At this one can use semiconductor devices comfortably at room temperature.
-So, we need the doping in semiconductor materials to increase their conductivity without increasing the temperature which enables us to use semiconductor devices at room temperature.
+To get a significant amount of conductivity we need to increase the temperature of the semiconductor to a higher value.
+But it is practically impossible to use the semiconductor devices at very high temperatures (above 50 degree centigrade).
+Doping can increase the conductivity of semiconductors by a significant amount even at room temperature and one can use semiconductor devices comfortably at room temperature.
+Therefore, semiconductor materials are doped to increase their conductivity without increasing the temperature.

 People also ask: